 Focus for 2022

-Portchain has already welcomed 11 new employees to the company in the first 9 months of 2021 and expects the total number of employees to almost double in the next 18 months.
-The fresh funding will be used to fuel growth, further attract top talent and continue to push the boundary within user-centric AI solutions for quayside planning and optimization that delivers better outcomes for the bottom line and the environment.
+Portchain has already welcomed 11 new employees to the company in the first 9 months of 2021.
+And expects the total number of employees to almost double in the next 18 months.
+The fresh funding will be used to fuel growth and further attract top talent.
+In addition to continuing to push the boundary within user-centric AI solutions for quayside planning and optimization that delivers better outcomes for the bottom line and the environment.